 Just four months into a 12 month maternity leave contract, my boss suggested we fast track to a permanent arrangement.
-Why so soon when?
-Because this was my predecessor's second baby... so she was very unlikely to come back: "They usually don't," he informed me with confidence.
+Why so soon?
+Because this was my predecessor's second baby... she was very unlikely to come back: "They usually don't," he informed me with confidence.

 It is still commonly assumed that women, once they become mothers, are less ambitious than men.
 And that is especially the case for those seeking to work part-time: according to the Workplace Gender Equality Agency, while women make up nearly half of the workforce, full-time women comprise just one in five employees.
 And only 6.1% of management positions are part-time.

 Of course that data just reinforces the ambition myth.
-Because if you aren't prepared to work long hours, to dedicate your discretionary time to your employer and are opting instead to be a mother, you're not committed enough to your job, right?
+If you aren't prepared to work long hours, to dedicate your discretionary time to your employer and are opting instead to be a mother, you're not committed enough to your job, right?

 It begs the question: do women opt out for love of their children?
 Does having a baby cause a woman to lose her professional ambition?

 A Boston Consulting Group survey of more than 200,000 employees - including 141,000 women - from 189 countries has turned those questions into myths, revealing their unequivocal findings that:

 having children does not make women less ambitious, and

 The survey showed that the ambition gap between women and men aged 30 to 40 was 17 per cent at firms that employees felt were least progressive on gender diversity.
 At these firms, 66 per cent of women sought promotion, compared with 83 per cent of men.